Unwanted Facial or Body Hair?

 How long does it take?

 Due to the nature of hair growth, electrolysis involves a series of treatments.
-1-2 years from start to finish.
+Typically, 1-2 years from start to finish.
 In the beginning, appointments are longer and more frequent.
 As progress is made, appointment lengths decrease and intervals between appointments increases.
-A complimentary consultation discussing procedures, expectations, office policy and your health assessment is provided before your initial treatment.
-Call and schedule your consultation today, you’ll be glad you did!

 Does it hurt?

 Tolerable discomfort during electrolysis is quite variable, depending on a patient’s pain thresh-hold, machine settings, modality used, and other factors.
-During most treatments, a definite sensation should be noticed.
-It has been described as a “slight heat”, “tingling” or “stinging” sensation.
+During most treatments, sensation should be experienced.
+It has been described as a miniature bee sting with no last feeling or a “slight heat”, “tingling” or “stinging” sensation.
 Gia will work within your comfort tolerance - never hesitate to tell her what you are feeling.
+Although rarley needed, topical anesthetics can be used.

 Are there side effects?